 We performed a comparison between FreeNAS and NetApp FAS Series based on real PeerSpot user reviews.

-Find out in this report how the two NAS solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It has the best storage capacity."
+Find out in this report how the two NAS solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It integrates well into either Windows or Linux environments."

 "What I like about it is that I can work on it from any computer or any device.
 The initial setup is very simple.
 The setup wizard is really helpful."